 Survivalists, hikers, climbers, and anyone else who enjoys nature knows that it can be a dangerous place.
-While exploring the great outdoors, you can run into certain unexpected situations such as sudden rainfall or hunger while you find your way back to the trail.
+While exploring the great outdoors, you can encounter certain unexpected situations, such as sudden rainfall or hunger, while you find your way back to the trail.
 What can you do in these dire situations?
 It’s best to have a survival bracelet on your wrist.

-What is a survival bracelet, and how can it save your life?
 A survival bracelet is a bracelet that is made from paracord.
-This handy bracelet utilizes the paracord in a variety of ways, from assisting with tent building to helping an individual score food.
+This handy bracelet utilizes the paracord in various ways, from assisting with tent building to helping an individual score food.
 They can also be used in other applications, such as acting as floss or a tourniquet.

-If you’re an avid outdoorsman or woman, then you want to make sure you have a survival bracelet around your wrist at all times.
-This article is going to explain what a survival bracelet is and how it can help you immensely in the wild – this handy bracelet could be the difference between life and death.
+If you’re an avid outdoorsman or woman, you want to ensure you have a survival bracelet around your wrist at all times.
+This article will explain a survival bracelet and how it can help you immensely in the wild – this handy bracelet could be the difference between life and death.

 Survival bracelets are designed with seven inner strands, which gives the user plenty of areas to work with.
 It is known for being a tool that helps individuals with various unexpected emergencies, which is why it is called the survival bracelet.

 When purchasing a survival bracelet, you don’t want to skimp on quality to save a few dollars.
 The difference between a high-quality and low-quality survival bracelet is pretty simple — the high-quality bracelet will have the strength, durability, and versatility to be utilized in emergencies, while the less expensive version will not.

 You also have the option of buying a survival bracelet with extra cords.
 For instance, the Friendly Swede Trilobite Extra Beefy 550 lb Paracord Survival Bracelet has a whopping 13.1 feet of paracord to handle all of your emergency needs in the wild.